KnowledgeForwardSolutions/CheckDigits.Net/README.md

 being calculated.
 This means that single character transcription errors involving those characters can not be detected by the algorithm.

-The FIGI algorithm only supports validation of check digits and does support calculation of check digits.
+The FIGI algorithm only supports validation of check digits and does not support calculation of check digits.

 #### Details